Assembly Judiciary Committee goes into executive session

 A spokesperson from JCOPE had no comment on the letter.

-On Tuesday Senate Majority Leader Andrea Stewart-Cousins said members of her conference have started discussions about ethics reform.
+On Tuesday, Senate Majority Leader Andrea Stewart-Cousins said that members of her conference have started discussions about ethics reform.
 “We have spoken about ethics reform and looking at some of the possibilities of making changes to JCOPE and we’re always looking to strengthen accountability,” she said.